scottgeigel2/smart-email-docs/docs/installation.md

 2. A web browser will take you to a Microsoft Login Page, select your SMArtEmail account
 3. Review the claims requested and click the checkbox to give administrator consent

-#### Setup if the SMArtEmail email account also has administrator privileges for Outlook
+#### Setup if an Administrator needs to grant access for the SMArtEmail email account
 1. Click the checkbox that says "Do Not Associate or Store Account"
 2. A web browser will take you to a Microsoft Login Page, select your SMArtEmail account
 3. Review the claims requested and click the checkbox to give administrator consent